 Now, you might be thinking, “Oh, well clinical depression is example 3.”

-This is why I feel uncomfortable with the term.
+And that is why I feel uncomfortable with the term.
 The fact is example 3 isn’t more real than examples 1 and 2.
 Regardless of how your home got destroyed, without a house you’re homeless.

 You feel isolated, alone, and you start to wonder if you’ll ever have a place to belong.